SouthGreenPlatform/tutorials/_pages/toolbox/linux.md

 `find options path motif_file`

 * the `path` argument defines the top level directory where find begins filtering
-* the `motif_file` argument gives the motif searched in the filename within the directory
+* the `motif_file` argument gives the motif searched in the filename within the directory (and all sub-directories)

+The following example search for *k64* files in the current directory and all sub-directories:

 `find . -name "*k64*"
 ./mappingGlabv2/fastqPairedUnmappedBartiivsOmap/TEST/k64ctg-TOGGLEmappingRE
 ./mappingGlabv2/fastqPairedUnmappedBartiivsOmap/TEST/k64`

-*
 ### License
 <a name="license"></a>